alihaydarkurban/CSE241-Object-Oriented-Programming/HW7/README.md

 Method of drawAll is called line of 246 in the mainapp class.
-If you remove comment line in the line of 246, it will work.
+If you remove comment line in the line of 246, it works.
 It opens 21 windows, each of them has spahes.